-Sustainable Product name: Legal entity identifier: investment 529900AYOPGZO15GBV47 Berenberg European Small Cap means an investment in an Environmental and/or social characteristics economic activity that contributes to an environmental Does this financial product have a sustainable investment or social objective? objective, provided that the ⊠ No ● □ Yes investment does not significantly harm any It will make a minimum of lt promotes environmental or sustainable investments environmental/social social objective with an environmental characteristics and while it and that the objective: % does not have as its objective investee a sustainable investment, it companies follow in economic activities that will minimum have а good governance qualify as environmentally % proportion of practices. sustainable under the EU sustainable investments Taxonomy The EU Taxonomy is a ☐ in economic activities that do classification qualify ☐ with environmental system laid down an environmentally sustainable objective in Regulation in economic under the EU Taxonomy activities that qualify as (EU) 2020/852, environmentally sustainable under the EU Taxonomy establishing a list environmentally ☐ with sustainable environmental an economic objective in economic activities that do not qualify as activities.
-That environmentally sustainable Regulation does under the EU Taxonomy not lay down a list of socially sustainable economic ☐ with a social objective ☐ It will make a minimum of activities. sustainable investments Sustainable ☑ It promotes environmental/social with a social objective is: investments with characteristics, but does not % an environmental sustainable make any objective might investments. be aligned with the Taxonomy or not.
+Sustainable investment Product name: Legal entity identifier: means an Berenberg European Focus Fund 529900NED0AK48KN7295 investment in an economic activity that contributes to Environmental and/or social characteristics an environmental or social objective, Does this financial product have a objective? sustainable investment provided that the investment does ● ●□ Yes • 🖾 No not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+The EU Taxonomy is a classification It will make a minimum of sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as It promotes environmental/social characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of % of sustainable investments system laid down in Regulation (EU) 2020/852, environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable establishing a list of environmentally sustainable economic activities.
+That Regulation does not lay down a list of socially sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy sustainable economic activities.
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not. ☐ It will make a minimum of sustainable investments with a social objective is:% with a social objective It promotes environmental/social characteristics, but does not make any sustainable investments.